gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

 - `Coordinator`:
 The coordinator sends a prepare-to-commit message to all participants and gets acknowledgements from everyone;
 - `Participants`:
 Receiving a prepare-to-commit message, a participant knows that the unanimous decision was to commit.
-As was already mentioned in the prepare phase, if a participant fails to receive this message in time, then it aborts.
+As was already mentioned in the preparation phase, if a participant fails to receive this message in time, then it aborts.
 However, if a participant receives an abort message then it can immediately abort the transaction.
 The possible problem: the coordinator fails during sending a prepare-to-commit to participants.
 So some participants are in phase 2, others are in phase 1.
 It's a disaster because the first group will commit, the second group will abort in case of timeout.
 So we have to make sure that If one of the participants has received a precommit message, they can all commit.
 If the coordinator falls, any of the participants, being at the second stage, can become the coordinator itself and continue the transaction.
 - `Coordinator`: